process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 ### Release (maintainers only)

-Maintainers need to do the manual following actions to push out a release.
+Maintainers need to do the manual following actions **in the order described here** to push out a release.

 For automation, see [#139](https://github.com/process-analytics/bpmn-visualization-js/issues/139).